 - Digitization: of production, distribution, communication and consumption

-- Organization: (be it a large corporation or a small project), management, business models, markets, marketing and export, political framework conditions
+- Organization: (be it a large corporation or a small project), management, business models, markets, political framework conditions

 - Private cultural financing: sponsorship, investment, crowdfunding